What is a Morton’s neuroma and what treatment is available?

 How do we treat it?

 We would start by correcting the mechanics of walking and running.
-We would look at muscle length and strength relationship, and consider orthotics.
+We would look at the muscle length and strength relationship, and consider orthotics.
 Depending on how thickened the nerve has become, it may require an injection.

 At Core Physio, we can perform a full assessment of the foot.
 This includes an ultrasound scan to ascertain the correct diagnosis.
 If the symptoms are failing to improve we may offer an injection.
-Using ultrasound guidance and a combination of steroid and local anaesthetic.
+Using ultrasound guidance and a combination of steroids and local anaesthetic.
 This helps to reduce the pain and inflammation around the nerve.